govindKAG/vim-notes/README.md

-Various tips and tricks I have picked over the years.
+Various tips and tricks I have picked up over the years.